chroosh/cs6841/notes/securityeverywhere.md

 The first one and the third one are probably the hardest to get a hold of/develop.
 You could probably find one lying around, or build the confidence to ask/borrow one.

+I locked myself out the room again and this time I also went down again to the lady in the reception.
+This time she juust gave me the master key to all the rooms in the building and asked me to go up and unlock it myself.

+Not even going to say anything about this one.

 Conmen are successful because of the confidence that they possess.
 Clearly in this case I wasn't a conman because I actually had access to the room itself, but if you didn't, this shows it's not especially hard to get access to something you shouldn't if you're resourceful and confident.
+``

 # Frank Abagnale